hpreston/cicd_learning_lab/bonus.md

 1. You committed and pushed code to GitHub.com
 2. GitHub sent a WebHook to the Drone server notifying it of the committed code.
 3. Drone checks the _.drone.yml_ file and executes the commands in the _build_ phase.
-During this phase, Drone will:
+During this phase, Drone has two steps:
+	* *build_starting*
-  * Fetch a container from hub.docker.com.
+  		* Fetch a container from hub.docker.com to begin the build.
 This container is identified in the `image: python:2` line of the drone config file.
+Drone will run the commands listed in this section
+	* *run_tests*
-Drone will run the commands and tests described in this phase from the fetched container
+  		* Fetch a container from hub.docker.com to do the testing.
+This container is identified in the `image: python:2-alpine` line of the drone config file.
+Drone will run the tests described by the commands listed in this section
-  * Send a notification message to the subscribed Spark room stating that the build has begun.

 4. Drone checks the _.drone.yml_ file and executes the commands in the _publish_ phase.
 During this phase, Drone will:
   * Build a Docker Container using the Dockerfile definition included in the Git repo
   * Push the container up to hub.docker.com using the credentials contained in the secrets file